-Patrice Amandla Sulton, founder and Executive Director of DC Justice Lab, is an attorney, professor, and criminal justice reform advocate based in Washington, D.C.
+She is an attorney, professor, and criminal justice reform advocate based in Washington, D.C.
 Her career is devoted to fundamentally changing the way people think about who we punish, why we punish, and how we punish.
-After working to advance racial justice in the courts and alongside grassroots movements for more than 15 years, Patrice founded DC Justice Lab to advance community-rooted public safety reforms.
+A lifelong organizer, Patrice believes the brilliant ideas we are looking for are in the brilliant people we overlook.
 She envisions, writes, and fights for sweeping changes to American criminal laws and policies.

-Patrice is a passionate instructor and counsels law professionals, policymakers and community advocates on constitutional law, criminal justice, racial justice, advocacy, and systems change.
-She is a Professorial Lecturer in Law at The George Washington University Law School, where she teaches Adjudicatory Criminal Procedure and Trial Advocacy.
-In 2021, she was awarded the Distinguished Adjunct Teaching Award.
-Patrice regularly devises and delivers trial skills and criminal law trainings for organizations such as the National Institute of Trial Advocacy, Rising for Justice (formerly DC Law Students in Court), the DC Association of Criminal Defense Lawyers, and the Public Defender Service for the District of Columbia.
+Patrice is a passionate instructor and counsels law professionals, policymakers and community advocates on criminal justice, racial justice, constitutional law, advocacy, and systems change.
+She is a Professorial Lecturer in Law at The George Washington University Law School and, last year, she was awarded the Distinguished Adjunct Teaching Award.